aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 <Page value="assemblyscript">

-It's a good idea to handle the input in it's own function.
+It's a good idea to handle the input in its own function.
 Something like this could be on your mind:

 ```typescript {1-8,13}
 function input(): void {